 Products You Cannot Buy Using Food Stamps in South Dakota

 While your South Dakota SNAP assistance may be used for a wide range of products, there are many items that may not be purchased with an EBT card.
-If you are guilty of intentionally violating the terms and conditions of the SNAP program, you may lose your eligibility for a certain amount of time.
+If you are guilty of intentionally violating the terms and conditions of the SNAP program, you may temporarily or permanently lose your benefits for no longer meeting the requirements for assistance.
 You may be disqualified permanently for multiple offenses.
 On the other hand, you are not allowed to use your benefits to buy:

 - Alcohol, including as beer, wine or liquor.